-Coconut oil is the oil that is made from the flesh, the wick, and the milk of the coconut fruit as you know it.
-It is white, and it can be eaten or used for your skin or hair.
-It’s a standard popular oil with many uses in the kitchen.
-It is tasty and also has numerous health benefits.
-One of the reasons it’s a great oil to cook with is to heat it safely to very high temperatures.
+Coconut oil is made from the flesh, wick, and milk of the coconut fruit.
+It is white and can be eaten or used on skin and hair.
+It’s a popular oil that has many uses in the kitchen.
+It is tasty and has numerous health benefits.
+Coconut oil is also safe to heat at extremely high temperatures.

-As you may imagine, this is oil taken from grape seeds.
-It’s vegetable oil, so it’s an excellent substitute for vegans especially.
+As you can imagine, this oil is taken from grape seeds.
+It is vegetable oil, so it’s an excellent substitute for vegans particularly.
 It’s a healthy substitute for most vegetable oils.
-It is high in omega4 fatty acids.
+It is high in Omega 4 fatty acids.

 Its versatility makes it a good substitute for coconut oil.
 For example, you can use equal amounts of grapeseed oil as you would coconut oil.

 This is one of the more common substitutes, and it is more readily available.
 Olive oil is from the olive plant.
 However, extra virgin olive oil is considered untouched and has fewer chemicals.
 As a result, it has a lot of health benefits; it contains numerous nutrients.

 It makes a good coconut oil substitute because it is packed full of nutrients and easier to find.
 In addition, it can be used in equal amounts.
 The downside of using olive oil is that it has a more robust flavor, so it is not well suited for baking.

 Sunflower seed oil is taken from sunflower seeds.
 It has a high smoke point and tastes a bit on the nutty side.
 The high smoke point makes it a good substitute, especially when frying, sautéing, and baking.